How to Ensure you Choose the Right R&D Tax Credit Advisor

 This will of course delay any potential payment.

 Initially, HMRC will request further information on the content of your claim and may ask for supporting documentation.
 If this is not sufficient, a meeting can be requested to discuss the situation which will give HMRC the platform to ask further questions.
-It is worth pointing out that a competent adviser will work with you through each stage of an enquiry but it is you HMRC will want to speak to.
+It is worth pointing out that a competent advisor will work with you through each stage of an enquiry but it is you HMRC will want to speak to.

 HMRC has the authority and can implement severe penalties if they determine there has been negligence, or deliberate fraud to overstate the claim.
 This can be up to 100% of the total claim value and potentially lead to further consequences.